-It shall be unlawful for a prohibited political action committee to make a contribution to a ballot question committee, legislative question committee, political party, political party committee, or an approved political action committee.
+It shall be unlawful for a prohibited political action committee to make a contribution to a ballot question committee, legislative question committee, political party, political party committee, an approved political action committee or a prohibited political action committee.

 For purposes of making contributions to candidates, each political action committee may contribute up to the maximum contribution amount to a candidate's campaign for each election, whether the candidate is opposed or unopposed.
 It is also permissible for a political action committee to pay reasonable administrative expenses out of the contributions it has received.